 Cone Beam CT Scan Imaging

-Radiology is an important tool in diagnosing and assessing dental abnormalities in patients.
-It is especially helpful in treating patients with problems in the dentomaxillofacial region.
-Cone Beam CT Scan Imaging, also known as CBCT, is considered an important innovation in dental X-ray diagnostics, particularly for dentomaxillofacial surgery.
+Cone Beam CT Scan Imaging, also known as CBCT, is considered an important innovation in dental X-ray diagnostics, particularly for dental, oral and maxillofacial surgery.
 Unlike regular X-rays, CBCT scans can differentiate among many types of tissue including bone, teeth and nerves.

 Benefits of CBCT